 - People who work in community services and have previously completed a Certificate III in Community Services.

-- People who work in one part of the community service sector and who would like to develop skills in new areas for employment opportunities (e.g. case management, mental health, alcohol and other drugs).
+- People who work in one part of the community service sector and who would like to develop skills in new areas for employment opportunities (e.g. case management).

 - People who work in community services who want to progress to a Diploma level qualification.
 The Certificate IV qualification is a pathway to the Diploma.
 Students who hold the Certificate IV are eligible for Credit Transfers towards to the Diploma.